Trees subject to TPO

-Prior to undertaking any works, the tree owner or agent is legally required to submit an an application for tree works to the Planning department.
+Prior to undertaking any works, the tree owner or agent is legally required to submit an application for tree works to the Planning department.
 Once submitted, the determination process may take up to 8 weeks before the decision notice is sent out to the applicant.
-Before submitting an application, you may find it helpful to seek the services of a qualified arboriculturalist or read the guidance notes to clarify what work is required.
+Before submitting an application, you may find it helpful to seek the services of a qualified arboriculturist or read the guidance notes to clarify what work is required.

 Are we legally responsible for the maintenance of a tree subject to a TPO?